mamontov-cpp/qt-palette-color-picker/README.md

 A palette color picker  with palette and preview for Qt.

 A goal of this simple widget is to provide a simple color picker with palette editing capabilities.
-To add it to project, you can just copy files from it to project.
+To add it to project, you can just copy files from this repository to your project.

 #### The differences between standard QColorDialog and this project: